Acid Base Reactions

 For example, just like a royal flush beats all other hands in poker, a deprotonated alkane like CH3(-) will have a favorable acid-base equilibrium for the deprotonation of anything below it in the pKa table.

-Since pretty much everything is less acidic than a deprotonated alkane, this means that they can deprotonate, well, pretty much anything.
+Since pretty much everything is less acidic than an alkane, this means that the conjugate base of an alkane can remove a proton from a huge variety of functional groups.
 [Note 7]

 how to use a pka table to rank the basicity of conjugate bases